Scattering of Skyrmions: Skyrmion Scattering

 Figure \ref{Fig3} shows the critical impact parameter $b_{{\rm crit}}$ as a function of $v$ for $m_\pi= 0.$ As can be expected $b_{{\rm crit}}$ decreases as $v$ increases, and $b_{{\rm crit}}$ tends to zero in the limit $v \to 1.$ In figure \ref{Fig4} we show how the scattering changes when the pion mass is increased to $m_\pi = 0.5.$ The scattering becomes less pronounced and $b_{{\rm crit}}$ is smaller than in the massless case.
 Figure \ref{Fig3} also shows the critical impact parameter $b_{{\rm crit}}$ as a function of $v$ for $m_\pi=0.5$ and $m_\pi = 1.$

 Tracking the \sks location show how the pion mass, $m_\pi$, affects the scattering process.
 For example in figure \ref{Trajs}, it can be seen that, for large separation, the \sk with $m_\pi=0.5$ is deflected less. \Fig \ref{m0pt5-v0pt2-trajectories-one-side} also shows the two distinct scattering processes.
 One scattering process is for small $b$ where the \sks combine and then repel.
 This repulsion is a consequence of the geometry of the \sk moduli space and is analogous to monopole scattering.
 Only the scattering regime for large $b$ where the \sks are deflected towards each other can be approximated by dipole scattering.
 In fact, for $m_\pi=0$ in figure \ref{m0-v0pt2-trajectories-one-side} all scattering trajectories have $b<b_{\rm{crit}}$ and, therefore, cannot be described by the dipole approximation.
 For $m_\pi=0.5,$ the critical impact parameter is $b_{{\rm crit}}/2 = 1.47.$ Therefore, the outer three trajectories satisfy $b > b_{{\rm crit}}.$ The outer two show a qualitatively similar behaviour to the trajectories in figure \ref{Fig2}b while the third trajectories clearly experiences an additional repulsive force.
 For intermediate impact parameters, $b\sim 0.6,$ the geometric effect and the dipole attraction compete.
 A point worth noting is that this competitive effect might effectively cancel for a scattering with impact parameter between $0.6$ and $0.8$, for both $m_\pi=0$ and $m_\pi=0.5$.
 This is the range of trajectories for which the $y$ value at $x=1.5$ swaps from being below the corresponding impact parameter to above it.
 This cancelation would not give a flat trajectory, but it would have the same $x$ values at $y=1.5$ as at $y=-1.5$. \Fig \ref{m0-v0pt2-trajectories-one-side} shows that the trajectories for $b=1.8$ and $b=2$ crossover for $m_\pi=0$.
 It can be seen from \fig\ref{m0pt5-v0pt2-trajectories-one-side} that does not happen for the same trajectories when $m_\pi=0.5$.
 This is can be understood because both the geometric repulsive and dipole attraction effects are less for the increasingly localised $m_\pi=0.5$ \sk.
+In our discussion, we have assumed that the Skyrmions are not spinning.
+When Skyrmions spin further $\frac{1}{r}$ terms from the kinetic term in the full Lagrangian \eqref{Lag} contribute to the point particle Lagrangian \eqref{Lrel}.
+These contribution have been independently calculated by Schroers \cite{Schroers:1993yk} and Gisiger and Paranjape \cite{Gisiger:1994gj, Gisiger:1994pr, Gisiger:1998tv}.
+As these terms are of order $\frac{1}{r}$ they could dominate over the dipole interaction and could lead to profoundly different scattering trajectories.